kgyrtkirk/druid/.github/BENCHMARKING.md

 **`.github/scripts/upload_benchmark_results`**
 - Takes a single JSON file as argument
 - Derives suite name from JSON filename
+- Requires `.druid-bench` repository to be checked out (by workflow)
-- Clones/updates the `kgyrtkirk/druid-bench` repository
+- Errors if repository not found
 - Stores JSON file in `benchmark-results/{suite-name}/{commit-sha}.json`
 - Creates/updates branch symlink (if `BRANCH_NAME` is set)
 - Only updates symlink on fast-forward (checks ancestry)